 This article is not in any list yet, why not save it to one of your lists.Abstract

-Polymerisation of α 1 -antitrypsin within hepatocytes is considered central to pathogenesis in α 1 -antitrypsin deficiency-associated liver fibrosis, most commonly seen in homozygotes for the Z (p.Glu342Lys) allele.
+Polymerisation of α 1 -antitrypsin within hepatocytes is considered central to the pathogenesis of α 1 -antitrypsin deficiency-associated liver fibrosis, most commonly in homozygotes for the Z (p.Glu342Lys) allele.
 Polymerisation proceeds via self-association of monomeric intermediate states.
 In parallel, >50% of synthesised Z α 1 -antitrypsin is instead recognized as terminally-misfolded and degraded.
 It is unclear whether this contributes to Z α 1 -antitrypsin deficiency-associated liver disease.
-We characterised the relationships between polymer formation, terminal misfolding and their cellular consequences, using ion-mobility and label-free proteomics mass spectrometry, light and electron microscopy, and cellular assays.
-IM-MS findings supported the relationship between polymerisation propensity of different variants and expansion of the protein consistent with opening of its β-sheet A. Proteomic analyses of well-established CHO cell models of hepatocyte handling of α 1 -antitrypsin variants indicated that cellular responses to the Z mutation were surprisingly similar to those seen with the Null HongKong variant (NHK), which can only misfold terminally and cannot polymerise.
+We characterised the relationships between polymer formation, terminal misfolding and their cellular consequences, using label-free proteomics mass spectrometry (MS), light and electron microscopy, and cellular assays.
+Proteomic analyses of well-established CHO cell models of hepatocyte handling of α 1 -antitrypsin variants indicated that cellular responses to the Z mutation were surprisingly similar to those seen with the Null HongKong variant (NHK), which can only misfold terminally and cannot polymerise.
 A minor set of proteins showed increases associated with Z and not NHK α 1 -antitrypsin expression, consistent with a polymer-specific response, characterized by association with increased organellar organization and vesicle-mediated transport.
-Conversely, proteostatic and pro-fibrotic integrin-associated pathways increased with terminal misfolding tendency of the expressed α 1 -antitrypsin variant.
+Conversely, proteostatic and pro-fibrotic integrin-associated pathways increased with the degree of terminal misfolding of the expressed α 1 -antitrypsin variant.
 Bioenergetic pathway changes indicated concomitant switching from oxidative to glycolytic metabolism.
 Cell studies further correlated fibrosis-associated behaviours with terminal misfolding rather than polymerisation.
 Terminal misfolding, as well as polymerisation behaviour, may therefore be important for pro-fibrotic responses including metabolic reprogramming and senescence in Z α 1 -antitrypsin deficiency.
-Molecular therapies may prove most efficacious for associated liver disease if they address terminal misfolding as well as polymerisation consequences.
+Molecular therapies may prove most efficacious for associated liver disease if they address terminal misfolding as well as polymerisation.